aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_clos.md

 # `cloudeos_clos`

-`cloudeos_clos` is a dependent on the `cloudeos_topology` resource and is used to provide attributes for the underlay and overlay connectivity for inter-vpc communication in the same region.
+The `cloudeos_clos` resource is dependent on the `cloudeos_topology` resource and is used to provide attributes for the underlay and overlay connectivity for inter-vpc communication in the same region.
-A `cloudeos_topology` can consist of multiple `cloudeos_clos` resources dependent on the number of Leaf-Edge CLOS networks there are across multiple regions or Cloud Providers.
+A `cloudeos_topology` can consist of multiple `cloudeos_clos` resources dependent on the number of Leaf-Edge CLOS networks there in a network spanning multiple regions.

-For example, if the customer has 2 AWS regions ( us-east-1 and us-west-1) and 1 Azure region ( westus2 ) in which they want to deploy this CloudEOS network.
-You would have to create 3 `cloudeos_clos` resources, one each of the CLOS networks in that region.
+For example, if the customer has two AWS regions ( us-east-1 and us-west-1) and one Azure region ( westus2 ) that they want to deploy.
+You would have to create three `cloudeos_clos` resources, one each for the CLOS network in that region.

-To refer to attributes defined in Clos resource, leaf VPC and leaf CloudEOS use the clos name in their resource definition.
+To refer to attributes defined in the clos resource; leaf VPC and leaf CloudEOS use the clos name in their resource definition.

 ## Example Usage